|

 were however, controversial in their approach to evangelism, which was

 often aggressive.
-They were also were having some remarkable meetings
+They were holding some remarkable meetings with a strong

-with a strong sense of the presence of God, which denominational churches
+sense of the presence of God, which denominational churches did not support.

-did not support.
-Wilson had a spiritual revelation in which he said "I
+Wilson had a spiritual revelation in which he said "I found myself

-found myself one night kneeling at the penitent form of the Army, pleading
+one night kneeling at the penitent form of the Army, pleading for pardon

-for pardon and peace, and needing both, as much as the drunkard on one
+and peace, and needing both, as much as the drunkard on one side of me

-side of me and the lost woman on the other.
-I saw myself as never before,
+and the lost woman on the other.
+I saw myself as never before, a poor

-a poor lost soul, just as much as they, so far as the need for a new heart
+lost soul, just as much as they, so far as the need for a new heart and

-and a right spirit was concerned."
-He said that God showed him the
+a right spirit was concerned."
+He said that God showed him the necessity

-necessity to come to Him as a little child.
-His daughter says in this
+to come to Him as a little child.
+His daughter says in this experience

-experience "His soul was freed, his conventionality was broken, his
+"His soul was freed, his conventionality was broken, his creed broadened,

-creed broadened, his life expanded, and his usefulness extended to unlimited
+his life expanded, and his usefulness extended to unlimited measure."

 The Dean of St